 SGLT2 inhibitors aid the kidneys to release more glucose into your urine

 Thiazolidinediones to increase insulin sensitivity

 There is a chance that your diabetes has progressed and that your original health habits aren’t enough anymore.
 You may need to ramp up your exercise routine if you’ve gained unhealthy weight to burn more sugar.
 You should also speak with your dietician to make changes in your meal plan to further reduce your sugar and carbohydrate intake.

 Undergo a Full Body Check-Up

 It may be possible that there is another illness that is affecting your insulin medication or your digestion.
-It is advisable for diabetics to undergo a full body checkup every year to get a quick view of your overall health status.
+It is advisable for diabetics to undergo a complete body checkup every year to get a quick view of their overall health status.

 What You Should Not Do